apache/nuttx/configs/sam4e-ek/README.txt

         has been verified.
 HSMCI and touchscreen have not been tested (the above notes came from the SAM3U-EK and have not been yet been tested on the SAM4E-EK).
+      2014-3-14: The DMA-based SPI appears to be functional and can be used to support a FAT file system on the AT25 Serial FLASH.